ibm-cloud-docs/virtual-servers/vsi_managing.md

 {:tip}

 ## Power On/Off
-If the device has been powered off, the device remains in the power off state and must be manually powered on by repeating the steps above.
+If the device has been powered off, the device remains in the power off state and must be manually powered on by repeating [steps 1 to 4](#device-types).
 Users cannot interact with a device when a device is powered off.
-If the virtual server supports the suspend billing feature, billing is suspended for some compute resources.
+If the server supports the suspend billing feature, billing is suspended for some compute resources.
 You cannot complete all management actions on an instance until billing is resumed.
 For more information, see [Suspend billing](/docs/vsi?topic=virtual-servers-about-suspend-billing#about-suspend-billing).
-To find out if your virtual server instance supports the suspend billing feature, see [Viewing suspend billing feature](/docs/vsi?topic=virtual-servers-viewing-suspend-billing-feature#viewing-suspend-billing-feature).
+To find out if your server instance supports the suspend billing feature, see [Viewing suspend billing feature](/docs/vsi?topic=virtual-servers-viewing-suspend-billing-feature#viewing-suspend-billing-feature).
 If the device has been powered on, normal interaction can take place.
 It will remain on until further action is taken.

 ## Rename
 After renaming the device, the name is automatically updated in the {{site.data.keyword.cloud_notm}} console.
 When performing a search within the {{site.data.keyword.cloud_notm}} console, use the new device name when attempting to locate content associated with it.
-Repeat the previous steps to rename the device again at any time.
+Repeat [steps 1 to 4](#device-types) to rename the device again at any time.

 ## Cancel
-If you cancel a device, you end use the of that device.
+If you cancel a device, you end use of that device.
 Devices can be canceled immediately or on a billing anniversary.
 After you confirm the cancellation of your device, the action cannot be undone.
 Refunds cannot be given for immediate cancellations.

 After confirming the cancellation, the device cancellation process will begin.
 If an immediate cancellation was requested, the device will be canceled immediately.
 If a billing anniversary cancellation was requested, the device will remain active until the next billing anniversary.
 Upon its cancellation, the device will no longer appear in the Device List on the {{site.data.keyword.cloud_notm}} console.
 Billing items will also be removed from invoices when all outstanding balances have been paid on the device, if any.
-For questions about a bill for a canceled device, please open a ticket and select Accounting Request as the ticket subject.
+For questions about a bill for a canceled device, please [open a case](/unifiedsupport/cases/add) and select **Billing & usage** as the type of support needed.
 Refunds cannot be given for immediate cancellations.

 ## Next steps
+{: #managing-virtual-servers-next-steps}
 If you need to reconfigure an existing virtual server, see [Reconfiguring an existing virtual server](/docs/vsi?topic=virtual-servers-reconfiguring-virtual-servers#reconfiguring-virtual-servers).